-- Property held in the property room as evidence will be maintained until such time as the property is no longer needed for the criminal case.
-Authorization to dispose of "evidence" should be obtained from a supervisor. - Every effort should be made to return property to its rightful owner.
-When an owner cannot be located, the property may be disposed of in accordance with Oklahoma State Statute. - Narcotics evidence no longer needed for court will be transferred to the Cleveland County Sheriff's Department for destruction.
-Particular attention should be paid to proper disposal of potentially hazardous materials.
-Inquiries about lost and found property can be made by calling the Student Life office at (405) 692-3242.
+- Property held in the property storage as evidence will be maintained until such time as the property is no longer needed for the criminal case.
+Authorization to dispose of "evidence" should be determined by the Director of Student Life, Conduct and Safety or the CCSO. - Every effort should be made to return property to its rightful owner.
+When an owner cannot be located the property may be disposed of in accordance with Oklahoma State Statute. - Narcotics evidence no longer needed for court will be transferred to the Cleveland County Sheriff's Department for destruction.
+Particular attention should be paid to the proper disposal of potentially hazardous materials.
+Inquiries about lost and found property can be made by calling the Student Life office at (405) 703-8242 or by emailing studentlife@macu.edu.